-Monitoring of the Mycorrhizal status in plantations
+Monitoring of the mycorrhizal status in plantations

-For the truffle farmer it is very important to know how the truffle mycorrhizae are developing in the truffle orchards.
+For the truffle farmer it is very important to know how the truffle mycorrhizae are developing in the truffle orchards and monitor possible threats by other contaminant mycorrhizal species.
 This is especially important before the trees start producing truffles (young plantations, generally under 6-8 years old) or when the farmer wants to assess the efficacy of new management techniques.

 By using this service the client will learn:

-• If there is an adequate presence of Truffle mycorrhizae (Tuber melanosporum or Tuber aestivum/Tuber uncinatum) in young plantations or older plantations with yield problems.
+- If there is an adequate presence of truffle mycorrhizae (Tuber melanosporum or Tuber aestivum/Tuber uncinatum) in young plantations or older plantations with yield problems.

-• If there are other mycorrhizal fungi present and in which percentage.
+- If there are other mycorrhizal fungi present and in which percentage.
 This can be of the utmost importance in the case of dangerous fungi like Tuber brumale or Trichophaea woolhopeia.
 Or when a high presence of contaminants can actively compete with the truffle fungus and colonize root tips instead of the latter.
 In this case they can prevent the truffle fungus from further development in the plantation.